 Outgoing calls: Students must have permission from the principal, teacher, secretary or other staff member before they use the telephone.
 Calls should be made for emergencies only.
-Children will not call for forgotten books, homework assignments, lunch money, gym clothes, etc. We are attempting to teach children to develop responsibility and skills of organization.

 Incoming calls: Phone calls regarding students' dismissal procedures are unacceptable unless it is an emergency situation.
 Please DO NOT call the school during the day with this type of information.
-Any change in your student's established dismissal routine such as going to another relative or friend's house, not riding the bus, change in bus stop, latchkey plans, etc. MUST be in writing from the parent and given to the classroom teacher before the 8:55 a.m. tardy bell.
+Any change in your student's established dismissal routine MUST be in writing from the parent and given to the classroom teacher before the 8:35 a.m. tardy bell.